akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 :::

 ::: warning
-The category tree available in the export builder, will be the tree linked to the channel selected above.
-If you want to export products belonging to another category tree, change the channel selected or edit the Channel settings.
+The category tree available in the export builder will be the tree linked to the channel selected above.
+If you want to export products belonging to another category tree, change the selected channel or edit the channel settings.
 Check the [Manage your Channels](manage-your-channels.html#mainContent) article for more information about channels.
 :::

 #### Filter on product identifiers

-You can make a selection of identifiers to export by adding them in the `Identifier` field.
+You can make a selection of the identifiers you want to export by adding them in the `Identifier` field.
 You can copy and paste a list of identifiers.
-They must be separated by comma, space or line breaks.
+They must be separated by a comma, a space or line breaks.

 ![Filter on product identifiers](../img/Exports-EditContentIdentifiers.png)

 ::: info
-You can easily copy a list of identifiers from a csv or xlsx file and paste it in the identifier text area.
+You can easily copy a list of identifiers from a .csv or .xlsx file and paste it in the identifier text area.
 :::

 ::: info
 You can also ask for a selection of product models.
-Simply give their codes in the `Identifier` text area.
+Simply input their codes in the `Identifier` text area.
 :::

 #### Filter on attributes

-An additional filter `Add attributes` is available on the right side of the page.
-This drop down menu allows you to add attributes as filters for the export.
+An additional `Add attributes` filter is available on the right side of the page.
+This drop-down menu allows you to add attributes as filters for the export.

 ![Add attributes](../img/Exports_AddAttributes.png)

 Select the attributes you’d like to use as filters.
 Once selected, they will be displayed in the Data filters area, above the identifier field.

-For instance, you are working with a German translator, he needs to only work on products that are missing their German descriptions.
-You can make a filter on the description field saying:
+For instance, you are working with a German translator, he needs to only work on products missing their German descriptions.
+You can create a filter on the description field saying:

-Only export the products having no description for German locale and e-commerce channel.
+Only export the products having no description for the German locale and e-commerce channel.

 ![Filter on attributes](../img/Exports_GermanExample.png)

-Each attribute comes with a list of operators, for instance for text area fields, you will have the following operators available:
+Each attribute comes with a list of operators, for instance for text area fields, the following operators are available:

 ![List of operators](../img/Exports_Operators.png)